 Also, applicants should be aware that OJP collects information from applicants on their financial management and systems of internal controls (among other information) which is used to make award decisions.
-Under Section D. Application and Submission Information, applicants may access and review a questionnaire-the OJP Financial Management and System of Internal Controls Questionnaire-that OJP requires all applicants (other than an individual applying in his/her personal capacity) to download, complete, and submit as part of the application.
+Under Section D. Application and Submission Information, applicants may access and review a questionnaire-the OJP Financial Management and System of Internal Controls Questionnaire-that OJP requires all applicants to download, complete, and submit as part of the application.

-&lt;sup>2 For purposes of this solicitation, the phrase "pass-through entity" includes any recipient or subrecipient that provides a subaward ("subgrant") to a subrecipient (subgrantee) to carry out part of the funded award or program.
+&lt;sup>4 For purposes of this solicitation, the phrase "pass-through entity" includes any recipient or subrecipient that provides a subaward ("subgrant") to a subrecipient (subgrantee) to carry out part of the funded award or program.
 Additional information on proposed subawards is listed under What an Application Should Include, Section 4c of this solicitation.

-The "Part 200 Uniform Requirements" means the DOJ regulation at 2 C.F.R Part 2800, which adopts (with certain modifications) the provisions of 2 C.F.R.
+&lt;sup>5 The "Part 200 Uniform Requirements" means the DOJ regulation at 2 C.F.R Part 2800, which adopts (with certain modifications) the provisions of 2 C.F.R.
 Part 200.